> Side Channel Analysis

 Assuming the service provider or the developer acknowledges the need for protecting the application, it is necessary to perform a minimum of risk analysis.
 One of the first steps is to identify the assets requiring protection and to qualify potential adversaries and their profile.
 This analysis mostly relies on the application.
 As an example, the following adversaries can be listed:

-A fraudster taking benefit remotely of a weakness on your device.
+A fraudster remotely taking advantage of a weakness on your device.
 This may be triggered by an avoidable and naïve action from the victim, such as opening a suspicious link or document, but also by severe flaws in the device.

 Anyone, even with limited technical skills, willing to explore the mobile application from its binary.
 Indeed, the binary can be extracted from the device or even collected from the store.
 It is therefore subject to analyses such as reverse engineering.
 Developers keen to preserve their intellectual property of their application must be aware that protecting the binary is not an option and must be implemented.